rdestaci/rdestaci/README.md

 ## Hi there, I'm Reeka! 👋

-I am currently an M.S. student in Computational Social Science at UC San Diego, passionate in diversifying voices in NLP technologies.
+I am currently an M.S. student in Computational Social Science at UC San Diego, passionate about diversifying voices in NLP technologies.

 I am currently working on: